lansoyyy/lansoyyy/README.md

-# Hi, I am👋 Lance Olana
+# Hi, I am👋 Lance Olana.
 ### A 23-year-old self-taught Mobile Developer from the Philippines

 ---